-Contracts and subcontracts that are paid for with state and federal Medicaid administration funds should meet robust contractual requirements as found in the federal government's OMB guidance.
+Contracts and subawards that are paid for with state and federal Medicaid administration funds should meet robust contractual requirements as found in the federal government's OMB guidance, 2 CFR Part 200.
 These requirements help ensure that taxpayer dollars are spent wisely and with the public interest in mind.
-Counties using county grant program funds should strive to meet best practices identified by the Department.
-A review of contracts and subcontracts is required during the implementation of the grantee's monitoring plan.
+Counties using county grant program funds should strive to meet best practices identified by HCPF.
+A review of contracts and subawards is required during the implementation of the grantee's monitoring plan.

+Best Practices for Contracts and Statements of Work

+Do performance metrics exist and are they tied to HCPF (Strategic Pillars) and county goals?

+HCPF Strategic Pillars

+- Member Health: Improve quality of care and member health outcomes while reducing disparities in care. - Care Access: Improve member access to affordable, high-quality care. - Operational Excellence and Customer Service: Provide excellent service to members, providers and partners with compliant, efficient, effective person- and family-centered practices. - Health First Colorado Value: Ensure the right services, at the right place and the right price. - Affordability Leadership: Reduce the cost of health care in Colorado to save people money on health care. - Employee Satisfaction: Invest in HCPF employees at all levels while improving equity, diversity, inclusion and accessibility.

-Best Practices for Contracts and Statements of Work Do performance metrics exist and are they tied to HCPF (Pillars of Strategic Direction) and county goals?
-2000 HCPF Pillars of Strategic Direction Health Care Affordability for Coloradans Medicaid Cost Control Member Health Customer Service Operational Excellence Are Program staff and their Management clear on program expectations and have they been clearly included in drafting and review of the contract?
+Are Program staff and their Management clear on program expectations and have they been clearly included in drafting and review of the contract?

 Is there a structured performance review process?

+Termination

-Termination If state or federal funds are included in the contract, does the contract include the standard template termination for public-interest and termination for cause boilerplate clauses (termination in the public interest allows termination if the legislature, judiciary, or Governor determines the program or contract no longer serves the interests of the state)?
+If state or federal funds are included in the contract, does the contract include the standard template termination for public-interest and termination for cause boilerplate clauses (termination in the public interest allows termination if the legislature, judiciary, or Governor determines the program or contract no longer serves the interests of the state)?

 Does the contract include the ability to create variable or progressive corrective action plans outside of the standard contract remedies?

 Is there a contingency plan describing what will happen if work is not completed, contract is terminated, or new vendor is selected?

 Does the contract require the contractor to provide sufficient project documentation to ensure ongoing success without the vendor in the event the contract is terminated?
 Does the contract include appropriate actions for a close-out period due to a contract termination?

+Payment

+Are payments tied to one of the following:

+- 1. Meeting specific performance standards - 2.
+Completing deliverables

+Is payment competitive with the market for these services?

+Partnership

-Payment Are payments tied to one of the following: 1.
-Meeting specific performance standards 2.
-Completing deliverables Is payment competitive with the market for these services?
-Partnership Does the contract empower the contract manager to hold the vendor accountable for responsiveness to individual issues, assigning quality trained personnel to project, delivering quality outcomes, and engagement at meetings and presentations?
-Innovation Is there criteria in the contract that provides incentives or requirements for the vendor to provide thought leadership, best practices, or process improvement recommendations?
-Is the vendor required to continuously identify the best solutions, technology and processes for the state including, proposing new capabilities or technologies as they become available
+Does the contract empower the contract manager to hold the vendor accountable for responsiveness to individual issues, assigning quality trained personnel to project, delivering quality outcomes, and engagement at meetings and presentations?

+Innovation

+Is there criteria in the contract that provides incentives or requirements for the vendor to provide thought leadership, best practices, or process improvement recommendations?

+Is the vendor required to continuously identify the best solutions, technology and processes for the state including, proposing new capabilities or technologies as they become available?